roajonny/common/docs/source/requirements/low_level_reqs.rst

 .. note::

-   *Low-Level Requirements* are less important for the customer and more important for the design team, where the technical requirements / verification criteria is established and performed with traceability to the high-level (customer) requirements
+   *Low-Level Requirements* are most important for the design team, where the technical requirements / verification criteria is established and performed with traceability to the high-level (customer) requirements

+   *Derived Requirements* could be *Key Requirements* which need to be further elaborated and specified before they're useful from a digital design / verification perspective

 |